xiaolongbytes/xiaolongbytes.github.io/README.md

     - [ ] webp vs jpeg
     - [X] Figure out how to add icon to button
     - [X] ~~Figure out alignment of text in Home section (not aligned with right edge of resume button, is that ok?)~~ It's fine
-    - [ ] Make nav bar functional with links
+    - [ ] ~~Make nav bar functional with links~~
+        - Anchor tags scrolled page such that nav bar obscured content.
+        - Behavior for sections at the bottom of the page was also poor (would not scroll so section was at top of screen)
+        - Page is so short that nav bar had minimal benefit.
+        - Removed for MVP.
-    - [ ] Flex grow/shrink on navbar rather than set width
+    - [ ] ~~Flex grow/shrink on navbar rather than set width~~
     - [ ] Add degree progress/courses?
 - [ ] Custom URL/github url
 - [ ] Ensure it looks good on different window sizes
     - [X] How to keep left and right margins when window is less than max body width?
         - Used padding instead of margin to define distance from edge of window
 - [ ] Make mobile friendly
-    - [ ] Change nav bar into hamburger menu on small screens
+    - ~~[ ] Change nav bar into hamburger menu on small screens~~
+    - shrink text?
+    - ensure images and buttons are displayed correctly
 - [ ] Add click tracking